RakhithJK/OfficeDev-teams-toolkit-wiki/Integrate-Azure-API-Management-with-your-Teams-App-and-export-the-api-to-power-app.md

 ## Provision the resources
 Run Teams: Provision in the cloud command in Visual Studio Code to apply the bicep to Azure.

-## Create the service principle for the AAD created by Teams Toolkit
+## Create the service principle for the Microsoft Entra created by Teams Toolkit
 1. The value of `AAD_APP_CLIENT_ID` can be found in environment file `env/.env.dev`.
 1. Create the service principle.
    - Use Azure CLI